 IS OUTSOURCED LEARNING A SOLUTION TO THE EDUCATION CRISIS IN AFRICA?

 In 2013, Cicilia Sambo, Principal of Tfolinhlanhla Primary School in rural Mpumalanga Province, made an unprecedented move.
+She outsourced learning.

 The decision has led to a 30 percent leap in Tfolinhlanhla’s Grade 4 mathematics result and a 39 percent leap in the English language result compared to the class of 2012.